ayushraistudio/github-contribution-showcase/README.md

 2. Deploy it to **Vercel**.
 3. Add your `GITHUB_TOKEN` in the Environment Variables.

+## 🤝 Contributing
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.
+Please refer to our [CONTRIBUTING.md](https://github.com/ayushraistudio/github-contribution-showcase/blob/main/CONTRIBUTING.md) for more details.

+## 📄 License
+Distributed under the **MIT License**.
+See `LICENSE` for more information.

 ---
 <p align="center">Made with ❤️ by <a href="https://github.com/ayushraistudio">Ayush Rai</a></p>